 Does an SSD increase FPS?

 No. Upgrading to SSD or installing your games in an SSD will not increase FPS.
-It will, however, increase the boot-up time significantly, since SSDs can read data much faster than traditional HDDs.
+It will, however, make games load faster on your PC, since SSDs can read data much faster than traditional HDDs.

 How can I improve graphics on my laptop?